IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US23 - Encryption in transit**

-**As a** super admin **I want** to ensure that while the users is sending all the documents and sensitive infarmation will be correctly encrypted (https) **to be able** to gurarantee that no intruder who could intercept the messages could understand its meanings.
+**As a** super admin **I want** to ensure that while the users is sending all the documents and sensitive information will be correctly encrypted (https) **to be able** to guarantee that no intruder who could intercept the messages could understand its meanings.

 **Verification**

-- V231 During the data transfer from the users to Movu Webpage, all information has to be sented by security protocols (HTTPS)
+- V231 During the data transfer from the users to Movu Webpage, all information has to be sent by security protocols (HTTPS)
   - AR - Arquitecture

 **Priority:** Very High